Spinoco/fs2-log/README.md

 ### fs2 Stream syntax

-Try to `import spinoco.fs2.log.syntax._` that will add to your streams `log` methods, that allows simple bilerplate free logging.
+Try to `import spinoco.fs2.log.syntax._` that will add to your streams `log` methods, that allows simple boilerplate free logging.

 ```scala